stain/html-tutorial/README.md

 ## License

-* Copyright © 2000 Stian Soiland-Reyes
+* © 2000 Copyright Stian Soiland-Reyes
-* Copyright © 2019 The University of Manchester, UK
+* © 2019 Copyright The University of Manchester, UK

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons Licence" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

+[tux.svg](tux.svg) is [Public domain CC0](http://creativecommons.org/publicdomain/zero/1.0/) and sourced from <https://github.com/garrett/Tux>

+> ...but, if anyone asks:
+> Tux was originally made by Larry Ewing in the Gimp and re-illustrated in vector by Garrett LeSage, using Inkscape.